 Causes of depression may include biological, genetic, environmental, and psychological factors.

-Aside from depression and other mental health conditions, other causes of agitation may include:
+Aside from depression and other mental health conditions,

 - being in a new environment

 - substance use or withdrawal

 - having alcohol in the system